 Our Art Director, David Tomaro, has created three possible cover concepts, and we’d like to know which one is your favorite.
 It should all take less than a minute, and your answers help determine the content of our magazine.
-Voting ends Friday, March 11, at Midnight PST.
+Voting ends Sunday, May 22, at Midnight PST.
 If you have any additional thoughts about SCM, regarding either the print magazine or our electronic newsletter, please post them in the comments section below.

 “Old age, experience and treachery will overcome youthful enthusiasm and talent. “ In car speak, that translates to: “A mature driver in a vintage 4-cylinder sports car can easily overtake someone younger and less-experienced — no matter what they are driving.”

 Two weeks ago, I discovered that saying is simply not true.

 I asked my daughter Alexandra if she’d like to go to a winemaker’s dinner at Marchesi Vineyards and Winery in Hood River, about 60 miles from Portland.

 We’ve spent more than two years and thousands of dollars fully developing and sorting out the SCM 1967 Volvo 122S “Amazon.”
 It’s now for sale on eBay.

 We purchased it from noted Volvo racer Jim Perry; it had been his personal car, and he took it on some hot laps at Road America.

 It came with extremely rare factory a/c that blows ice cold.
 Add to that the overdrive we had installed, and the full IPD suspension Read More